2024-25 General Information Sheet

 Once a payment plan is established, it is highly recommended that the student account be reviewed periodically to be sure the plan will have adequate funds to cover the annual student account charges; including any incidental charges added to the student account.
 The Bursar's office may assist in calculating a payment plan but is not responsible for any payment plan shortages.

 Using Transact's CASHNet portal you can make a credit card payment.
-There is a 2.75% convenience fee paid to Transact at the time of the transaction.
-Effective 7/5/23, this fee is increasing to 2.85%.
+For domestic cards, there is a 2.95% convenience fee and for international credit cards, the fee is 4.25%.

 Using Transact's CASHNet portal you can make an online electronic debit to your checking or savings account (U.S. accounts only).